michael2012z/BitBible/markdown/KJV/files/Exod.md

 36. And he made thereunto four pillars of shittim wood, and overlaid them with gold: their hooks were of gold; and he cast for them four sockets of silver.

-37. And he made an hanging for the tabernacle door of blue, and purple, and scarlet, and fine twined linen, of needlework;of needlework: Heb. the work of a needleworker or, embroiderer
+37. And he made an hanging for the tabernacle door of blue, and purple, and scarlet, and fine twined linen, of needlework;

 38. And the five pillars of it with their hooks: and he overlaid their chapiters and their fillets with gold: but their five sockets were of brass.